kaanburaksener/extentableXMLHandler/README.md

 dxh.readXML();
 ```

-you can add a new developer element according to DOM structure by calling `addElement(String id, String name, String age, String location)` method of `dxh` object
+you can add a new developer element according to its DOM structure by calling `addElement(String id, String name, String age, String location)` method of `dxh` object

 ```java
 dxh.addElement("4", "GORKEM SAGDAS", "22", "IZMIR");
 dxh.saveXML();
 ```

-you can remove an existed developer element according to DOM structure by calling `removeElement(String id)` method of `dxh` object
+you can remove the existed developer element by calling `removeElement(String id)` method of `dxh` object

 ```java
 dxh.removeElement("4");
 dxh.saveXML();
 ```
-If you want to add multiple and remove more than one element, It will be sufficient to call `saveXML` method only once at the end of all add and remove operations
+If you want to perform multiple add and remove operation, It will be sufficient to call `saveXML` method only once at the end of all these operations

 ```java
 dxh.addElement("4", "GORKEM SAGDAS", "22", "IZMIR");